knrafto/prover/doc/language.md

 # Lexical structure

 Whitespace are space, tab, newline, carriage return, form feed, and vertical tab.
+Line comments start with `--`.
+Block comments are delimited with `{-` and `-}`, and may be nested.

-Comments start with '#'.
+The symbols `(`, `)`, and `,` are "punctuation", and are always treated as a token by themselves.

-The symbols `(`, `)`, `,`, and `.` are "punctuation", and are always treated as a symbol by themselves.
 Any other contiguous sequence of non-whitespace, non-punctuation Unicode characters is a "word".
 The following words are reserved, and are treated specially in the syntax:

 ```
 _